The commercial takeover of Festival Plaza

 Design by Arnie Blanden - just one of the several winning designs in the competition hosted by Greens MLC Mark Parnell.

-The former State Government ignored this Park Land-friendly, low-cost design and instead did multi-million dollar deals with the operators of the Adelaide Casino, and Melbourne-based Walker Corporation to erect a casino extension encroaching onto Elder Park. another high-rise tower block behind it (which has been omitted from the artist's impression below) & separate two-level food court plus store.
-In addition to losing great swathes of our public open space, taxpayers will be contributing more than $250 million towards the cost.
+The former State Government ignored this Park Land-friendly, low-cost design and instead did multi-million dollar deals with the operators of the Adelaide Casino, and Melbourne-based Walker Corporation to erect a casino extension encroaching onto Elder Park. a high-rise tower block behind it, and a separate three-level dining and retail building.

 If you think Adelaide can do better than this, then TAKE ACTION!